eli-halych/udagram-microservices/feed-api/README.md

 ## Feed microservice for Udagram
-This microservice is designed to handle user-related requests and acts as a separate backend API with a separate database instance.
+This microservice is designed to handle feed-related requests and acts as a separate backend API with a separate database instance.

 Base URL: `/feed/`